Opioid Executive John Kapoor Found Guilty In Landmark Bribery Case

 The guilty verdict could strengthen the cases against other pharmaceutical executives implicated in the opioid crisis.

+"Today's convictions mark the first successful prosecution of top pharmaceutical executives for crimes related to the illicit marketing and prescribing of opioids," U.S. Attorney Andrew E. Lelling said in a statement.
+"Just as we would street-level drug dealers, we will hold pharmaceutical executives responsible for fueling the opioid epidemic by recklessly and illegally distributing these drugs, especially while conspiring to commit racketeering along the way."

+"This is a landmark prosecution that vindicated the public's interest in staunching the flow of opioids into our homes and streets," he continued.

-Brad Bailey, a criminal defense attorney in Boston and former federal prosecutor, who has been following this case, said the 10-week trial represented a rare instance in which the federal government used criminal charges to go after corporate executives.
+Brad Bailey, a criminal defense attorney in Boston and a former federal prosecutor, who has been following this case, said the 10-week trial represented a rare instance in which the federal government used criminal charges to go after corporate executives.

 "That's always unusual.
 That's always an attention grabber," said Bailey.
-"The big issue is the use of racketeering charges, which had been originally designed to go after the mafia."
-By charging Kapoor and his co-defendants with racketeering, Bailey said the federal government was essentially saying that the practices at Insys Therapeutics resembled organized crime.
+"The big issue is the use of racketeering charges, which had been originally designed to go after the Mafia."
+By charging Kapoor and his co-defendants with racketeering, Bailey said, the federal government was essentially saying that the practices at Insys Therapeutics resembled organized crime.

 While the criminal charges set this case apart, the schemes detailed in this trial mirror the aggressive tactics that other pharmaceutical companies have allegedly used to push the sale of opioids.